aviadra/Cloud-profiler/README.md

 `use_ip_public` - Toggles if the IPs for the connection should be the internal ones (with Bastion) or external ones.
 The default is to use internal ones with the value of "False".

-`skip_stopped` - Toggles if profiles for stopped instances should be created.
+`Skip_stopped` - Toggles if profiles for stopped instances should be created.
 The default is to skip stopped instances with the value of "True".

 `exclude_accounts` - This is a list of accounts that are in your awscli configuration but should be excluded from the lookup.
 The default is an empty array([]).